-All important information about your programme can be found in the psychology student handbook – “Essential Reading for Psychology Students”.
+All important information about your programme can be found in the psychology student handbook – Psychology Student Handbook, which can be found on the left of this page.
 In addition, for each module that you take as part of your programme, there will be a module handbook; this will be provided to you in Week 1.
 It is important to read these handbooks as they will explain the module, its learning outcomes, assessments and the feedback you can expect to receive.

-All teaching and learning materials will be made available to you via SULIS, the University virtual learning environment, so please make sure that you can log on to this site.
+All teaching and learning materials will be made available to you via BrightSpace, the University virtual learning environment, so please make sure that you can log on to this site.

 While queries about individual modules should be directed towards the Module Leader, Course Directors will be able to answer any queries about the programme as a whole.
 The Course Director for each programme is as follows:

-BA (Hons) Psychology and Sociology – Dr Alan McAuliffe
+BA (Hons) Psychology and Sociology – Dr Paul Maher